morukele/morukele/README.md

 # About me

-Systems Engineering, Operating Systems, Cryptography and Digital Twins
+Systems Engineering, Operating Systems, Cryptography and Digital Twins.
+**Currently in search of a job**

 ## Notable Projects